 The city of Atlanta is growing and so are the neighborhoods within it.
 In this article, we'll discuss three up and coming Atlanta neighborhoods that are the fastest growing areas inside the perimeter.
-Their school districts and amenities might not rival those on our list of the best Atlanta neighborhoods, but these neighborhoods are more affordable, full of new development and could potentially promise a big return in years to come.
+Their school districts and amenities might not rival those on our full list of the best Atlanta neighborhoods, but these neighborhoods are more affordable, full of new development and could potentially promise a big return in years to come.

 Our first, up and coming Atlanta Neighborhood is Summerhill.
 Rich with history and one of Atlanta’s oldest neighborhoods, Summerhill is a neighborhood to keep an eye on.
 Located south of Downtown, Summerhill is bordered by Grant Park, Mechanicsville and Peoplestown.